pepperoni

 Crispy fried calamari rings get a pizza-inspired makeover!
 Topped with zesty marinara sauce, melted mozzarella, and spicy pepperoni, this is the ultimate Italian-American appetizer that's guaranteed to be a hit.

-No, pepperoni is neither vegan nor vegetarian.
-It is a cured sausage made from a mixture of pork and beef, making it a meat product.
+Traditional American pepperoni is a cured sausage made from a mixture of both pork and beef, seasoned with paprika and chili pepper.

 Explore more ingredients in the spice category with complete nutrition information.